Stephanie Bernard, talks about her journey from a child with a dream to be an astronomer to a PhD candidate in the School of Physics.

 In high school, I did my year 10 work experience in the astrophysics group at Melbourne.
 I really liked the environment and community there, and that definitely influenced my decision to do my undergraduate degree at Melbourne.

 As an undergraduate, I got to go to Hawaii and observe on the Keck telescope, one of the largest telescopes in the world, and during my Masters was accepted into a summer school in Rome, Italy where I spent a month learning about galaxies at the Vatican Observatory!

 My PhD research is in astrophysics.
 Specifically, I’m using the Hubble Space Telescope to detect the most distant galaxies known.
-We can see these galaxies as they were over 13 billion years ago – only 500 million years after the Big Bang.
 Studying these galaxies helps us to determine the properties of galaxies in the early universe, and to understand how these galaxies evolve into the galaxies we see in the nearby universe today.

 Read more about Stephanie’s research - Finding a needle in a hay stack.